BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 ### Response

-If successful, the Intellinote server will return a JSON document containing the *refresh_token* assigned to your application and an active *access_token* that be used immediately for access.
+If successful, the Team One server will return a JSON document containing the *refresh_token* assigned to your application and an active *access_token* that be used immediately for access.